tobiaskuntzsch/RapidRAW/README.md

 <details>
 <summary><strong>Recent Changes</strong></summary>

+*   **2025-07-12:** Improved curves tool, more shader improvements, improved handling of very large files
-*   **2025-07-10:** More accurate shader, reorganized main library preferences dropdown, smoother histogram, more realistic film grain
+*   **2025-07-11:** More accurate shader, reorganized main library preferences dropdown, smoother histogram, more realistic film grain
-*   **2025-07-10:** Added a HUD-like waveform overlay toggle to display specific channel waveforms (w-key)
+*   **2025-07-11:** Added a HUD-like waveform overlay toggle to display specific channel waveforms (w-key)
 *   **2025-07-10:** Rewritten batch export system and async thumbnail generation (makes the loading of large folders a lot more fluid)
 *   **2025-07-10:** Window transparency can now be toggled in the settings, thanks to @andrewazores
 *   **2025-07-08:** Ability to toggle the visibility of individual adjustments sections